 If you are experiencing symptoms of psoriasis and suspect that you have the condition, we advise that you visit a dermatologist.
 Often, psoriasis can cause regular discomfort and get in the way of performing routine tasks.
 A dermatologist can confirm whether you have the disease and can help you to manage symptoms.

 The primary goal of psoriasis treatment is to stop the skin cells from building up so quickly on the skin’s surface, and to reduce scaliness.
 While there isn't a cure, psoriasis skin treatment can offer significant relief from symptoms including itchiness, soreness and flaking skin.
 Most types of psoriasis go through cycles where they flare up for a few weeks and then subside.
-With treatment, they can even go into complete remission.

 We offer three main types of psoriasis skin treatment: topical treatments, light therapy and systemic medications.